cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 ## How Relationships Affect Node Creation

-Declaring relationships might inherently affect the node creation flow (in the sense that there is no need to explicitly configure the flow in the blueprint).
+Declaring relationships affects the node creation/teardown flow in respect to the `install`/`uninstall` workflows respectively.

-When declaring a relationship and using the built in `install` workflow, for example, the first lifecycle operation of the source node will only be executed once the entire set of lifecycle operations of the target node were executed and completed.
+When declaring a relationship and using the built in `install` workflow, the first lifecycle operation of the source node will only be executed once the entire set of lifecycle operations of the target node were executed and completed.
 When using the `uninstall` workflow, the opposite will be true.

-You could write workflows that would implement the flows is different manners.

-So, for instance, in the previous example, all source operations (`node_instance` operations, `source_interfaces` relationships operations and `target_interfaces` relationship operations) for `source_node` will be executed AFTER all `target_node` operations have been completed.
+So, for instance, in the previous example, all source operations (`node_instance` operations, `source_interfaces` relationships operations and `target_interfaces` relationship operations) for `source_node` will be executed AFTER ALL `target_node` operations have been completed.
 This removes any uncertainties about whether a node was ready to have another node connect to or be contained in it due to it not being available.
 Of course, it's up to the user to define what "ready" means.